arafatm/arafatm.github.io/_articles/agile/shape-up.md

 Notif we focus on this one use case.
 The person on the right leans back and observes the discussion.](https://basecamp.com/assets/books/shapeup/2.2/intro_cartoon-cb716b39a86cb267e54549f739854b7c7b768da7316b8b0c495deba2805ccb10.png)

-Now that we have some good potential bets in the form of pitches, it’s time to make decisions about which projects to schedule.

 ### xxx Six-week cycles[](#six-week-cycles)